codeofnode/response-builder/readme.md

 #### Success handler
 	.success([<successResult>],[<extraSuccessData>])
 > Sometime you may want to send success object without having a callback.
 If called without any parameter, default success message will be sent with status 200.
+> If 2nd parameter is a function, then it will be used as returning success callback instead of sending response to client.

 #### Build once and handle at multiple places
 ```javascript